 By his infinite patience, presuasive ways, and utter sincerity of purpose, Bhatkhande was gradually able to break down the opposition and suspicion of some of the great ustads of the day.

-Abhinavaragamanjari, Abhinavatalamanjari, Lakshya Sangeetam, the Hindustani Sangeet Paddhati, the Kramik series in 6 volumes, the Swara-malika and Geet Malika series, Grantha sangeetam, Bhavi Sangeetam, A Short Historical Survey of Music, Philosophy of Music, and so on using his pen names, Vushnu Sharma or ChaturPandit
+Once he had collected enormous amount of information, Bhatkhande set about sifting though it all and publishing all the knowledge he had gained.
+Then followed a period of prolific publications – in Sanskrit, Marathi, Hindi and English such as: Abhinavaragamanjari, Abhinavatalamanjari, Lakshya Sangeetam, the Hindustani Sangeet Paddhati, the Kramik series in 6 volumes, the Swara-malika and Geet Malika series, Grantha sangeetam, Bhavi Sangeetam, A Short Historical Survey of Music, Philosophy of Music, and so on using his pen names, Vushnu Sharma or ChaturPandit.

 In Kramik series, he published more than 2000 of traditional Dhrupads, Dhamars, Khayals, Sadras, Taraanas, Chaturangs and Thumris he had collected from all the gharana-s.
 The volumes also had about 250 of his own compositions, mostly khayals and Lakshna Geeth-s using the pen-name Chatura.